 It is very obvious that the answer to the question is the debtor who owed more than the other would love the creditor more.

-They find themselves in a continual haze of dark and evil behaviour.
+They find themselves in a continual haze of dark and evil behavior.
 They want to change, but cannot help themselves.
 They are captive to the devil and his wicked devices.

 On the other hand there are others who avoided stooping to such a low level of degradation and sin.
 They went to the best schools, got a good education and held down a good job while raising a family.